Michelzinn/Michelzinn/README.md

 # 👨‍💻 Michel Vasconcelos

 🚀 Ruby on Rails Developer | Backend & Fullstack
-💼 Currently working on a fintech
+💼 Currently working for a fintech

 Passionate about building scalable web applications and continuously improving as a developer.
 I specialize in backend development with Ruby on Rails, creating high-performance systems, RESTful APIs, and seamless integrations.